-Mannheimers work in over 900 companies of all sizes and in all sectors, including all the DAX 40 companies, and have the best prospects on the job market.
+Mannheimers work in over 900 companies of all sizes and in all sectors, including all the DAX 40 companies.
+They are leaders and have the best prospects on the job market.
 This is because they have successfully completed a demanding program and also because they can rely on a strong network and the comprehensive, high-quality services of our Alumni Relations and Career Development Office.

 Cassie Radford, Chief of Staff | Office of the Chief Operating Officer, Asia Pacific Japan at SAP, Mannheim Full-Time MBA, Class of 2018